 Students are responsible for following all state and federal laws and all policies outlined in The College Life Manual.
 Please read this book carefully so you know your responsibilities as a member of the Franklin & Marshall community.
 Some of the most important policies and regulations that apply to residential living are highlighted in the following section, which describes the Room and Food Service Contract.

 Living in a residence hall offers great opportunities to practice life skills, acquire leadership experience, meet other students and to take part in the out-of-class college life.
 Most students learn a great deal on campus, and, while students are required to live in the residence halls during their first and second years, many students choose to do so for all four years at F&M. There are also special interest options for students after the first year.
-These currently include the International House, the French House, the Arts House, the Sustainability House and Quiet Living.
+These currently include the Arts House, the Sustainability House, the Wellness House, W. James Apartments and Dietz Hall Quiet Living.
 In short, the residence halls at F&M are a big part of college life for the vast majority of students.
 We think you'll find your experience in them to be a positive one.
 More information can be found on the Admissions page.

 Roommates are carefully matched according to the living habits and personality questionnaire all students completed.
 That said, we do realize that not all roommates are destined to become best of friends.
 We encourage students to speak with their HAs if they have concerns.
 HAs are carefully trained to handle roommate concerns of all types.
 If after trying to work through roommate issues a student still wants a roommate switch, the House Prefect will work closely with them to find a suitable and compatible match.